TwilioQuest/twilioquest-api-academy/levels/lovelace_tower/objectives/api-04-remote-and-local/walkthrough.md

 ## What is JSON?

-[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) (Javascript Object Notation) is a common way of formatting data, and is often used when making requests to endpoints that provide information in their response.
+[JSON](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON) (Javascript Object Notation) is a common format used to represent and exchange data, and is often used when making requests to endpoints that provide information in their response.
 It's important to note that when using `fetch` and receiving JSON, we must [parse](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON#static_methods) (i.e. have the computer anylize) the JSON data before using it.

 ## Getting and filtering the books